atapas/gatsby-source-harperdb/README.md

   }
 }
 ```
-It will return the rating and the publisher name of all the books in the database.
+It will return the rating and the publisher's name of all the books in the database.

 ```json
 {